Christopher-Weier/Linux-File-Permissions/README.md

 ---

 ## 📁 Change Directory Permissions
-Directory permissions were reviewed to ensure group members no longer had execute access where it was not required.
-Removing unnecessary execute permissions helps prevent unauthorized traversal of directories :contentReference[oaicite:2]{index=2}.
+Directory permissions were reviewed to confirm that group members no longer had execute access where it was not required.
+Removing unnecessary execute permissions helps prevent unauthorized directory traversal and supports the principle of least privilege.

 ---